What to See and Do in Uganda – Africa’s most Bio-Diverse Country

 Uganda is home of the Lake Victoria Source of the Nile in Jinja, East Africa’s Adventure Capital where some of the best White Water Rafting, Kayaking, Bungee Jumping is found.

 The White Nile flows north through Uganda to the Mediterranean Sea.
-Besides Jinja, you do not want to miss the sight of the Nile plunging down the Western Rift Escarpment at Murchison Falls which is, the most potent Waterfall in the world and as you take Hike up along the Falls, you will feel the ground trembling from the force of this mighty River.
+Besides Jinja, you do not want to miss the sight of the Nile plunging down the Western Rift Escarpment in Murchison Falls Park.
+Which is, the most potent Waterfall in the world and as you take Hike up along the Falls, you will feel the ground trembling from the force of this mighty River.

 The River Nile, one of the Top Things to do and see in Uganda.